jeevan-vj/iamjeevan/data/blog/synthetic-monitoring-in-web-application.md

 date: '2024-01-09'
 tags: ['Monitoring', 'APM']
 draft: false
 summary: 'Imagine having a robotic helper that constantly tests your apps to ensure they work perfectly for your customers.
-That's synthetic monitoring.
-It simulates user actions to check your app's performance, like a robot testing different parts of a car.
+That is synthetic monitoring.
+It simulates user actions to check performance of the app, like a robot testing different parts of a car.
 It differs from real user monitoring, which relies on actual user interactions to gather data.'
 ---

 ### Introduction